novuhq/novu/docs/docs/cookbook/introduction.md

 # Cookbook

-This cookbook contains recipes and code samples that demonstrate how to accomplish common tasks with Novu in your application.
+This cookbook contains recipes and code samples demonstrating how to accomplish everyday tasks with Novu in your application.
 Each code example uses our libraries and SDKs.

 ## Fetch Subscriber Feed

 A subscriber feed is a list of all In-App messages for a single subscriber.
-It's a continous stream of messages displayed in a list that a subscriber can scroll through on the frontend via the Notification Center.
+It's a continuous stream of messages displayed in a list that subscribers can scroll through on the frontend via the Notification Center.

-It is a dynamic list with the capabilities of **seen** and **unseen**.
+It is a dynamic list with **seen** and **unseen**capabilities.
 Multiple feeds can exist for a subscriber.

 :::info
 **Subscriber Feed** is very different from **Activity Feed**.
-The former is for In-App channels while the latter is a list of every message and relevant metadata across all channels shown in your dashboard.
+The former is for In-App channels, while the latter is a list of every message and relevant metadata across all channels shown in your dashboard.
 :::

 The code sample below fetches the list of all In-App messages sent to a specific subscriber.